MariannBea/MariannBea.github.io/_posts/2021-09-06-movie-studio-profits-eda.md

 ![Number of Movies Scatter Plots](https://user-images.githubusercontent.com/83561268/132224342-c8ce39a8-f721-4937-95af-d033cafba7a1.png)

 There isn't an obvious correlation between the number of Facebook likes directors or actors had and movie profits.
 Because Facebook is recent, it seemed like this feature might only be relevant to movies made after Facebook became popular.
-When creating these graphs, I created a separate data frame with movies made only after a particular year.
-I tried various cut-off years from 2004 to 2015; however, no obvious correlation was visible in any graphs produced.
+I created a separate data frame with movies made only after a particular year when creating these graphs.
+I tried various cut-off years from 2004 to 2015; however, no apparent correlation was visible in any plots produced.
 The scatterplots shown above were created with movies made after 2010.

 ![Facebook Likes and Profits](https://user-images.githubusercontent.com/83561268/132225918-af096b22-8753-4c4c-8346-48c32b4a50b9.PNG)